MarcinPlodzien/Deep-Q-Reinforcement-learning-for-quantum-circuit-compilation-from-Scratch/README.md

 The code runs set of episodes during which the Agent learns.
 History of each epsiode is collected in the Pandas dataframe.
 From dataframe one can extract the optimal set of gates implementing unitary transforming the initial state into the target state with the highes fidelity.

+In principle set of avaiable gates can be arbitrary, thus you can consider connectivity restrictions.
+Code can be simply extended to consider gates with finite fidelity, allowing designing circuits for a target hardware platform.

 To learn about theoretical foundations of Reinforcement Learning for Quantum Technologies I strongly suggest our Book "Modern Applications of Machine Learning in Quantum Sciences": https://arxiv.org/abs/2204.04198